You may have been asked to complete the Survey of New Zealand Arrivals if you arrived in New Zealand from 1 August 2020 to 1 April 2021.

 If you have any feedback or suggestions about your experience in an MIQ facility, or you want to make a complaint, you can do this through the MIQ website.

-Who is conducting the survey
+Who conducted the survey

-Who is being asked to complete the survey
+Who was asked to complete the survey

 How you were selected